openeemeter/eemeter/CHARTER.md

 # Technical Charter (the "Charter") for OpenEEMeter, a Series of LF Projects, LLC

-Adopted `<date>`
+Adopted Apr 5, 2019

-This charter (the "Charter") sets forth the responsibilities and procedures for technical contribution to, and oversight of, the [OpenEEMeter], which has been established as [OpenEEMeter] a Series of LF Projects, LLC (the "Project").
+This charter (the "Charter") sets forth the responsibilities and procedures for technical contribution to, and oversight of, the OpenEEMeter, which has been established as OpenEEMeter a Series of LF Projects, LLC (the "Project").
 LF Projects, LLC ("LF Projects") is a Delaware series limited liability company.
 All Contributors to the Project must comply with the terms of this Charter.